Ollivier's Ricci curvature, local clustering and curvature dimension inequalities on graphs: Introduction

-In this paper, we want to explore the implications of such ideas in graph theory.
-There is already important work of Lin-Yau \cite{LinYau,Lin} in this direction, utilizing a definition of Ricci curvature developed by Ollivier \cite{Oll} and obtaining analogues of Bochner type inequalities and eigenvalue estimates as known from Riemannian geometry.
-Here, we want to explore the geometric idea that a lower Ricci curvature bound prevents geodesics from diverging too fast and balls from growing too fast in volume.
+As indicated, in this paper, we want to explore the implications of such ideas in graph theory.
+The geometric idea is that a lower Ricci curvature bound prevents geodesics from diverging too fast and balls from growing too fast in volume.
 On a graph, the analogue of geodesics starting in different directions, but eventually approaching each other again, would be a triangle.
 Therefore, it is natural that the Ricci curvature on a graph should be related to the relative abundance of triangles.
 The latter is captured by the local clustering coefficient introduced by Watts-Strogatz \cite{WS}.
+Thus, the intuition of Ricci curvature on a graph should play with the relative frequency of triangles a vertex shares with its neighbors.
+In fact, more precisely, since the local clustering coefficient averages over the neighbors of a vertex, this should really related to some notion of scalar curvature, as an average of Ricci curvatures in different directions, that is, for different neighbors of a given vertex.

-Thus, in the present paper, we refine the Lin-Yau inequality in terms of the local clustering coefficient.
-We believe that this really captures the intuition of Ricci curvature on a graph.
-Compared with other definitions of generalized Ricci curvature, the one of Ollivier works particularly on discrete spaces like graphs.
-It is formulated in terms of the transportation distance between local measures.
+Among the several definitions of generalized Ricci curvature in the literature mentioned above, the one of Ollivier works particularly well on discrete spaces like graphs.
+It is formulated in terms of the transportation distance between local measures:

+where $x,y$ are vertices in our graph that are neighbors (written as $x\sim y$) and the measure $m_x=\frac{1}{d_x}$, where $d_x$ is the degree of $x$, puts equal weight on all neighbors. $W_1(m_x,m_y)$ is the transportation distance between the two measures $m_x$ and $m_y$ (defined more precisely below).
 When two balls strongly overlap, as is the case in Riemannian geometry when the Ricci curvature has a large lower bound, then it is easier to transport the mass of one to the other.
+Analogously, in the graph case, when the two vertices share many triangles, then the transportation distance should be smaller, and the curvature therefore correspondingly larger.
 This is the idea of Ollivier's definition as we see it and explore in this paper.
 We shall obtain both upper and lower bounds for Ollivier's Ricci curvature on graphs in Section \ref{84}, which are optimal on many graphs.

+Let us now formulate our main result (recalled and proved below as Theorem \ref{8}). \begin{Thm} On a locally finite graph, we put for any pair of neighboring vertices $x, y$,